How Restaurants Got So Loud

 The merger of fine and casual dining seems to show no signs of abating.
 As a result, even moderately quiet restaurants have become few and far between.
 Things have gotten so bad, there’s even an app for helping potential diners find quieter places to eat.
 The culinary establishment once aimed to dismantle the stuffiness and high cost of dining out by blurring the line between casual and fine dining, eliminating classist dress codes, and make dining a more collective experience.
 But ironically, that democratization of eating out has produced a new and more hidden tyranny: making people tolerate unhealthy, distracting noise for good food—and then duping them into spending more, drinking more (along with the risk of vulnerable situations that can result from alcohol), and shouting over the din to socialize.
 By comparison, the worst thing that could happen at one of the upscale establishments of old was using the wrong fork or running afoul of the dress code.

 I’m not calling for the return of stuffy, socially stratified fine dining.
 After all, today’s elite restaurants are often quite pricey, and people are eating out more than ever.
-Rather, I’d welcome a return of a more relaxed and serene dining experience, one in which I can hear my dinner companion, avoid drinking too much, and dodge a stress headache after an after-work drink.
+Rather, I’d welcome a return of a more relaxed and serene dining experience, one in which I can hear my dinner companion, avoid drinking too much, and dodge a stress headache following an after-work drink.

 That change might be harder than it sounds.
 It took decades for quiet, contemplative dining to give way to today’s raucousness.
 That’s because the physical construction of restaurants had to change in tandem with the culture supporting it.

 Architectural acoustics—a field that integrates architecture, building construction, and the physics of sound—is part building engineering (mitigating noise and vibrations) and part design.
 In the latter, more glamorous role, acousticians deploy a wide range of materials and construction techniques to sculpt pleasant-sounding spaces that service a building’s function, be it a restaurant or a concert hall.
 Unfortunately, acoustics is often an afterthought, something used to correct errors after construction if noise proves annoying.
-By then it’s too late.
+By then, it’s too late.

 That’s because every aspect of a building’s design impacts the way it sounds: how the HVAC system is routed, the kind of wall insulation, the thickness of windows, and even how the electrical outlets are sealed.
 It’s a fussy, nuanced effort that’s inseparable from the architecture and construction of the space itself.
-A restaurant or shop that’s loud because the ceilings are too high or because there’s nothing separating kitchen or bar noise from areas for table seating are problems of space planning.
+A restaurant or shop that’s loud because the ceilings are too high or because there’s nothing separating kitchen or bar noise from areas for table seating has space-planning problems.
 They can’t be fixed by hanging some fiberglass panels to dampen the noise.

-Acousticians can be expensive, and many retail designers figure they can get away without one.
+Acousticians can be expensive, and many retail designers figure that they can get away without one.
 Worse, commercial architectural acoustics has historically involved designs that offend architects and business owners—think of those dowdy dropped ceilings of mid-century schools and offices.
 For glossy retail spaces and fancy restaurants, they were too much of a drag.
-But then again, so were hoity-toity fine dining establishments 40 years ago, when the shift to today’s dining din began.
+But then again, so were hoity-toity fine-dining establishments 40 years ago, when the shift to today’s dining din began.

 There is hope, however.
-Inspired by the need for new solutions in tricky spaces like open offices, industrial design for acoustics has evolved dramatically in recent years.
-A whole new slate of ceilings, walls, and even acoustic furniture have become available.
+Inspired by the need for new solutions in tricky spaces such as open offices, industrial design for acoustics has evolved dramatically in recent years.
+A whole new slate of ceilings, walls, and even acoustic furniture has become available.
 Quiet doesn’t need to mean ugly anymore.
-That means choosing “good” design over the comfort and well-being of patrons is no longer a suitable excuse for restauranteurs.
+That means choosing “good” design over the comfort and well-being of patrons is no longer a suitable excuse for restaurateurs.
 It’s time to take loud off the menu.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.